jobinthompu/NiFi-Spark-Feeding-Data-to-Spark-Streaming/README.md

-# NiFi Site-to-Site Direct Streaming to Storm for Log Ingestion
+# NiFi Site-to-Site Direct Streaming to Spark for Log Ingestion

 ## Index